 That human element is called a search engine evaluator.
 This part-time job involves reviewing search results for accuracy and quality.

 Pay does top out around $12 to $15 an hour.
 However, it’s pretty steady work and there’s no entry requirement.
 You don’t even need a high school diploma.

 As thousands of others are doing, start your own Amazon Business.
 You can sell virtually anything on Amazon.
 There are two primary business models:

 If money is tight, it’s best to start by selling other people’s products.
-Believe it or not, this can be as simple as buying a product from a store like Walgreens on a discount, then reselling on Amazon for a premium.
-There are many Amazon Sellers earning six-figures from this process.
+Believe it or not, this can be as simple as buying a product from a store like Walgreens on a discount and then reselling it on Amazon for a premium.
+There are many Amazon sellers earning six-figures from this process.
 And the best part is that it’s extremely easy to get set up.

-Another eCommerce opportunity is called drop shipping.
+Another e-commerce opportunity is called drop shipping.
 With drop shipping, you don’t keep any inventory in stock.
 In fact, you never even touch the product you’re selling.
-Instead, you work with a supplier or manufacturer to have inventory on demand.
+Instead, you work with a supplier or manufacturer and have the products shipped directly to your customers.

 Here’s how it works: